www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                 * [o] Add a test case for creating a no time step group and check if the resulting group is actually a no time step group.#
                   -> There is already such a test.
     * [ ] Ensure constraint compliance via optimizer.
-        * [ ] Create guided optimization, instead of a random optimization.
+        * [ ] CURRENT Create guided optimization, instead of a random optimization via supply on demand creation.
+            * [x] Provide a method, to check, if this API is usable for a given problem.
+              -> See `AssignmentsLiveView#allowsSuppliesOnDemand`.
+            * [x] Provide API to create supplies on demand, if enabled.
+              -> See `AssignmentsLiveView#addTranslatedSupply`.
+            * [o] Constrict set of valid attribute values for new supplies. -> This is not needed for now.
+            * [x] Expand proposal API regarding new supply creation. -> See `Proposal#proposedAllocationsWithNewSupplies`
+            * [ ] Use new proposal API in Cin for the entity manager's value update constraint.
+                * [ ] Provide proposals via raters.
+                * [ ] Use proposals via optimization during time step.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
 * [x] This features demonstrates some severe performance and performance analysis problems.